Rengeb/Rengeb/README.md

 My name's Ryan and I'm a student at Northampton.

-I've always enjoyed tinkering with technology and I'm a Computer Science major
+I've always enjoyed tinkering with technology and I'm a Computer Science major.

 I love pugs!